mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/cache.md

     CACHE_SESSION_ID=$(generate_cache_session)
     ```

-3. Pass in the `CACHE_SESSION_ID` and other parameters when starting Python training:
+3. Pass in the `CACHE_SESSION_ID` and other parameters when starting the Python training script:

     ```text
     python train.py \